|Home » ACP » Rixedit

 Go Where You Wanna Go

-TextEdit won't let you get beyond file packages.
+TextEdit won't let you go beyond file packages.

-Rixedit lets you go anywhere you want to find your files for reading and writing.
+Rixedit lets you go anywhere you wanna go.

 Unlike TextEdit, Rixedit preserves its undo/redo buffer beyond file saves, meaning you can at last test your file without worrying that you can't go back if the changes don't work out.